About This Resource

 Where relevant and possible, we have included system navigation information for community members who face particular challenges when accessing healthcare, such as people who are Indigenous, newcomers, refugees, international students, people who do sex work, are HIV positive people and/or those who have mental health concerns, among others.

-We’ve used plain language as much as possible, with accessibility and intersectionality in mind.
+We’ve used plain language as much as possible to make this resource accessible and relevant to different people's identities and experiences.
 These FAQs and their answers are intended to help you with the process of transitioning both socially and medically.
 We also hope they can help you find community.

 How To Use This Resource